cpriyank/halfbs/content/posts/plant.md

 8. In any system, if demand reduces supply will reduce.
 In countries (cities of UK, Germany, Sweden, Netherlands, US, Australia) where people are adopting plant based diet, production of animal products has reduced.
 Tesla and a lot of other new EVs have vegan leather

 It's true that in some places underprivileged humans suffer and are struggling for survival.
-A lot of people of my home state Gujarat depend on animal husbandary for livelihood.
+A lot of people of my home state Gujarat depend on animal husbandry for livelihood.
 I am not saying we need to create 500000 hectare of parks with people helping them 24x7.
 But it's perfectly possible to improve living conditions *slightly* for animals, and *slightly reduce dependence* on animal products if your moral values are consistent.

 I also recognize that there are some genuine justifications on eating animals or consuming their milk: